leferrad/meli_datachallenge2019/README.md

       │   ├── base               <- Module to provide base abstractions for the development
       │   ├── evaluate           <- Module to provide logic for the model evaluation │   ├── kb                 <- Module to place all knowledge base of the project, like constants and rules
+      │   ├── metrics            <- Module to handle metrics for model evaluation
       │   ├── model              <- Module to fit the classifier model
       │   ├── preprocess         <- Module to preprocess text input data
       │   └── utils              <- Module to provide utils in general